 These bullet points are just a handful of examples from the final Ho-To Note on Disability Inclusive Education that offer hope, promise, and opportunity for students with disabilities that are served by USAID projects and by USAID implementing partners.

 To further ensure that this How-To Note informs and affects the execution of USAID funded projects, the GCE-US encourages USAID to include this final Note as an addendum to all USAID education requests for proposals and applications.

 Jerry Mindes is a GCE-US individual member and independent advocate and consultant on disability inclusive education and development.

-Anna Martin serves as the Disability Inclusive Education Advocacy Advisor with the Global Campaign for Education-US (GCE-US) and Light for the World.
+Anna Martin serves as the Disability-Inclusive Education Advocacy Officer with the Global Campaign for Education-US (GCE-US) and Light for the World.